 This year Music Niagara will continue to mentor these emerging young musicians — through our new Virtual Performance Academy.
 Virtual Masterclasses, Virtual Lessons and Virtual Performance classes will be offered to students this summer.
 The Performance Academy’s virtual curriculum will enable our young performers to learn and grow through solo and group practice.

-Music Niagara Virtual Performance Academy 2021 will be held fro 2 weeks this summer and is open to young musicians aged 8 – 18yrs old.
+Music Niagara Virtual Performance Academy 2021 will be held for 2 weeks this summer and is open to young musicians aged 8 – 18yrs old.

 Tuition fee: $250 + HST